• Skip to primary navigation

 Place the fritters onto a cake rack, standing on a baking tray.
 Using the cake rack will help the hot air circulate around the fritters and stop the bottom from going soggy.

-A stack of creamy corn fritters with sour cream and chives on top.
+A stack of cut creamy corn fritters with sour cream and chives on top.

-I do hope that you try this recipe for creamed corn fritters.
-If you do, please come back and leave a comment below because I would love to know how you went.
+We do hope that you try this recipe for how to make corn fritters with creamed corn.
+If you do, please come back and leave a comment below because we would love to know how you went.

 Creamed Corn Fritters